 Protection through preparation: How self-test kits became essential

 The value of self-test kits has surged in the last two years and these items are now viewed as an integral part of the fight against a rise of infectious diseases, from Covid-19 to monkeypox.
-We learn how Tanner’s GMS division ensures sufficient supply as demand increases.
+Learn more about how Tanner’s GMS division ensures sufficient supply as demand increases.

 Self-test kits have grown in importance since the outbreak of Covid-19 and are now a vital tool to quickly identify people with infections, stop diseases from spreading, and protect the wider population.
 Access to self-testing kits not only provides fast diagnostics results but also reduces visits to public testing centers that may exacerbate the spread of infection.